 The Kendall County Sheriff’s Office is comprised of 83 employees.
 This includes 48 full time and two part time certified peace officers who perform the various functions of a Sheriff’s Deputy, 21 Detention Officers who work in the detention facility, three animal control officers, and nine civilian employees who provide valuable clerical and other support for the office.

 According to the U.S. Census Bureau, Kendall County has a total area of 663 square miles, of which 662.5 square miles is land.
 Interstate 10, U.S. Highway 46 and 87 are the major transportation routes through Kendall County, with Farm to Market 473, 474 and 1376 also providing routes through the county.
-As of the 2010 census, the population of Kendall County was 33,410.
+As of the 2010 census, the population of Kendall County was 33,410 with recent updated population totals of closer to 37,000.
 The Kendall County Sheriff’s Office is the primary law enforcement agency for the unincorporated areas of Kendall County, including the township of Comfort.